edsu/inst326/modules/introduction/105/install.md

 css: ../../../css/page.css
 ---

 Historically, [InstallFests] were community events where computer enthusiasts would get together to install the Linux operating system.
 It wasn't trivial to install Linux when it first started to get popular in the 1990s.
 So it was much easier if you had the help from others when you first tried to get it running.
-The term open source got popularized to mean really any kind of computing event where a group of people installed [open source] software.
+The term InstallFest got popularized to mean really any kind of computing event where a group of people installed [open source] software.

 Today we're going to have our own InstallFest to get set up with some of the tools that we'll be using over the course of the semester.
 That's right, all the tools we'll be using are freely available and open source.
 It wasn't that long ago when most people thought open source was a pipe dream that would never work.
 It has been wildly successful, to the point now where Linux is running on most of the world's smartphones and webservers.
 However, the democratic or even socialist goals of the early free software and open source movement have been largely unrealized.
 Some think that open source software has led to even greater [concentrations of wealth] and inequality in society.